-chuck is a more modern competitor to supercollider; still not that actively developed, in part because their source-management is AFAICT innocent of all developments in collaborative source code since the 90s, so contributing is too tedious for anyone to bother.
+chuck is a recent competitor to supercollider; still not that actively developed, surely in part because their source-management is AFAICT innocent of all innovations in collaborative source code since the 90s, so contributing is too tedious for anyone to bother.
 Get it to together and get a public github URL, Princeton hermits.

 - STK is a C++ library implementing a lot of synthesis algorithms in a bareback style, with a special emphasis on physical modelling algorithms for virtual instruments.

-- maximilian is a C++ library for doing audio graphs, and seems to be a pragmatic choice for many artists (Direct source link)
+- maximilian is Mick Grierson’s C++ library for doing audio graphs, and seems to be a pragmatic choice for many artists (Direct source link)

 - Juce seems to be the cross-platform Audio-GUI of choice and can host faust code; so that’s nice.
 I wonder if it can plug into maximilian?

-- Light spatialization is the specialty of the gamer-oriented open-source OpenAL
+- Light spatialization is the specialty of the gaming-oriented open-source OpenAL

 - Comprehensive spatialization is the specialty of the open-source SSR